sujitht-05/ENVORYX/README.md

 This makes it difficult for users to understand the overall environmental situation and take appropriate action.

-**EcoGuard** addresses this challenge by providing a unified environmental analytics and decision-support dashboard.
+**Envoryx** addresses this challenge by providing a unified environmental analytics and decision-support dashboard.

 ---

 # 💡 Proposed Solution

-EcoGuard integrates environmental measurements and analytical modules into a single dashboard.
+Envoryx integrates environmental measurements and analytical modules into a single dashboard.

 ```text
 Environmental Data